cran/idarps/README.md

 downloads](https://cranlogs.r-pkg.org/badges/grand-total/idarps)](https://www.r-pkg.org/pkg/idarps)
 <!-- badges: end -->

+# `idarps` (Introduction to Data Analytics with `R` for Pharmaceutical Sciences)
+The `idarps` `R` package offers datasets and functions specifically designed for the "Modelling and Data Analysis for Pharmaceutical Sciences" course given at the University of Geneva in the M.Sc. of Pharmaceutical Sciences.
+These datasets are curated to showcase diverse methods of data analysis and statistical modeling, focusing on applications within the context of Health science.
+Additionally, the package includes a range of functions dedicated to data visualization.

 <p align="center">
 <img src="static/logo_data_analytics.png" align="center" width="450px"/>
 </p>

-# `idarps`
-Package for class "Modelling and Data Analysis for Pharmaceutical Sciences" (`idarps`, which stands for Introduction to Data Analytics with `R` for Pharmaceutical Sciences)

 # Installation